cloudpassage/ansible_halo/README.md

         destination_dir: tmp           # Halo Daemon download desitanation
     ```

-4. Make sure port 5986 is open on your Windows server
+4. Make sure port `5986` is open on your Windows server.

 5. Open the file `all` located in `group_vars/all` and paste in your Halo agent key.